vinifmor/bauh/README.md

 This project has an official Twitter account ( **@bauh4linux** ) so people can stay on top of its news.

+To contribute with this project, have a look at [CONTRIBUTING.md](https://github.com/vinifmor/bauh/blob/master/CONTRIBUTING.md)

 ![management panel](https://raw.githubusercontent.com/vinifmor/bauh/master/pictures/panel.png)